samplaysboi/Monke-verse/docs/chapter-1.md

 While they were running, a trapdoor suddently opened in the group with Zach, Daniel and Yeet.
 Yeet fell down into the trapdoor, and heard an erie voice "did you find them?".

-(then it switches to Daniel and Zach) "where´s Yeet?" asked Daniel.
+(then it switches to Daniel and Zach) "where's Yeet?" asked Daniel.

 "I don´t know he just kinda disappeared" Zach anwsered.